eightnoteight/Argument-Processing-in-C/README.md

 Argument-Processing-in-C
 ========================

-Command Line Arguments processing techniques and Library
+Command Line Arguments processing techniques. this would be useful for who are beginners who doesn't come across getopt